internetimagery/internetimagery.github.io/code/index.md

 ### Fun

 * [GO](https://internetimagery.github.io/go) - A simple browser Go board.
 Keeps track of the game, not the score etc. Share links with people to provide the board state.
+* [Barcode Beep](https://internetimagery.github.io/barcode-beep) - A simple barcode scanner for toddler shop play.
+Use it on phones / tablets as a scanning surface.
+Buy all the things!

 ## Maya Tools